-Possibly they’re using automation facilities that LATEX editors don’t have, like the ability to apply the same edit to thousands of documents while you go and have a coffee or get on with something else;
+Possibly they’re using automation facilities that most LATEX editors don’t have, like the ability to apply the same edit to thousands of documents while you go and have a coffee or get on with something else;

 Or perhaps they are writing a system where LATEX is the embedded typesetter, so they’re actually working in a completely different scripting or programming language which does a lot of other things before calling on LATEX behind the scenes to do some typesetting.

-Before I go any further I’m going to assume at this stage that you have typed a document (for example Figure 1.2), and that you have saved it in a plaintext file with a filetype of .tex and a name of your own choosing, following the rules in the sidebar ‘Picking suitable filenames’.
+Before I go any further I’m going to assume at this stage that you have typed a document (for example Figure 1.2), and that you have saved it as a plaintext file with a filetype of .tex and a name of your own choosing, following the rules in the sidebar ‘Picking suitable filenames’.